What is Reinforcement Learning with Human Feedback (RLHF)?

 Data labeling involves attaching informative tags, classifications, corrections, or other metadata to raw text passages.
 This enriches the semantics of the text in ways that allow LLMs to learn higher-level language understanding.
 For instance, natural dialogue data needs labeling to distinguish between questions, answers, greetings, etc. Subjective texts need labeling to identify sentiments, opinions, argumentation, etc. The diversity of data needed to train LLMs also comes with its own challenges.
 LLMs need to ingest text spanning different genres, styles, topics, linguistic varieties, and so on.
 Manually preparing perfectly labeled text data at this scale is infeasible.

 New approaches are needed to generate the vast labeled datasets that emerging LLMs require.
-Reinforcement learning guided by human feedback is the leading method for organizing, labeling, and preparing data for AI models like LLMs.
+Reinforcement learning with human feedback is the leading method for organizing, labeling, and preparing data for AI models like LLMs.
 It provides an interactive framework for data labeling that leverages both human intelligence and machine learning.
-Here’s how reinforcement learning with human feedback can optimize, accelerate, and scale the labeling of diverse text data for training next-generation LLMs.
+Here’s how RLHF works: reinforcement learning from human feedback optimizes, accelerates, and scales the labeling of diverse text data for training next-generation LLMs.
+By incorporating RLHF machine learning techniques, models can learn from the nuances of human input, leading to improved understanding and performance.

 Foundations of LLMs